veeto

 Key Takeaways

-• Exempts the property sale from environmental review requirements to expedite the transaction.
+• Exempts the sale from CEQA review.

 Get Involved